 2. Put it on the back of the card.

-Sometimes that can be the best choice.
+Sometimes, that can simply be the best choice.

 Designosaur (card front) from Flickr.
 (Source)